Should there be an L&D Calendar for Multiple Teams in an Organization?

 Also, consider industry trends or changes in technology and regulation to make the training current, relevant, and competitive.

 Seek advice from stakeholders, including department heads, team leaders, and employees, to match training objectives with organizational needs.
+Their input will help you develop tailored training programs.

+The next step is to make a training calendar.
 Set a timing, duration, and frequency for learning sessions to optimize their effectiveness.
 Following that, share the training calendar with participants, so they will be prepared for upcoming learning opportunities.

 Then assess and track training outcomes.
 Use a learning management system (LMS) or other tracking tools to understand the participation and completion rates of the L&D program.